-(C) Any payment required by this subsection for the redemption of an impounded dog or other animal may be made with any commercially reasonable tender, including but not limited to cash, money orders or major credit or debit cards, on sufficient identification being made.

-(D) The impound fee shall be waived the first time a dog licensed with the city of Yakima is impounded; provided, that the dog license is current and valid.

-(3) In the event an owner of an impounded dog, excluding dogs declared dangerous, or other animal desires to contest the validity of the impoundment, the impounded dog or other animal nevertheless may be redeemed-subject to the additional requirements of 6.20.141 for any dog declared potentially dangerous-by the execution and delivery to the impoundment authority of a promissory note payable to the city of Yakima in the amount of fifty dollars plus the appropriate impoundment fee, and the service of a copy of the petition for a hearing filed by the owner with Yakima Municipal Court to contest the impound and/or designation of a dog as dangerous or potentially dangerous.
-The petition shall be in the form set forth in subsection (8) of this section.

-(4) If an impounded dog, excluding dogs declared dangerous, or other animal is not redeemed by its owner within the seventy-two-hour period following the notice of impoundment, then any person may redeem the dog or other animal by complying with the provisions of subsection (2)(A) of this section, and-for any dog declared potentially dangerous-with the provisions of section 6.20.141; provided, however, that within the discretion of the impounding authority, any such impounded dog or other animal may be humanely destroyed or otherwise disposed of; provided, further, that in the case of any horse, mule, cattle, hog or other stock animals that may be impounded when running at large within the city of Yakima, the impounding authority shall follow the procedure established by the laws of the state of Washington in RCW Title 16 relative to the care and sale of strays.
-Potentially dangerous dogs shall not be euthanized prior to the expiration of the ten day period during which an owner may request a hearing contesting the potentially dangerous dog declaration.
+- (C) Animals requiring special equipment for transporting the same to the animal care and control agency (any equipment larger than a pickup or panel delivery truck) shall incure a basic impounding fee one hundred and fifty dollars.
+In the event that such an impoundment occurs on a legal holiday or otherwise outside of the Department's normal business hours, the impoundment fee shall be one hundred dollars.
+An additional charge of twenty dollars per day shall be incurred for the car and feeding or such animal. - (D) In addition to other costs and fees, impounded unaltered cats will be altered at the owner's expense prior to redemption. - (SE) Any payment required by this subsection for the redemption of an impounded dog or other animal may be made with any commercially reasonable tender, including but not limited to cash, money orders or major credit or debit cards, on sufficient identification being made. - (D) The impound fee shall be waived the first time a dog licensed with the city of Yakima is impounded; provided, that the dog license is current and valid. - (3) In tThe event an owner of an impounded animal who files paperwork to contest the validity of the impoundment dog, excluding dogs declared dangerous, or other animal desires to contest the validity of the impoundment, the impounded dog or other animal nevertheless may be redeem the impounded animal by theed-subject to the additional requirements of YMC 6.20.141 for any dog declared potentially dangerous-by the execution and delivery to the impoundment authority Department (1)of a promissory note payable to the city of Yakima in the amount of fifty dollars plus the appropriate impoundment fee, and (2) the service of a copy of the petition for a hearing filed by the owner with Yakima municipal court to contest the impound and/or designation of a dog as dangerous or potentially dangerous.
+The petition shall be in the form set forth in subsection (97) of this section. - (4) If an impounded dog, excluding dogs declared dangerous, or other animal is not redeemed by its owner within the seventy-two-hour period following the notice of impoundment, then any person may redeem the dog or other animal by complying with the provisions of subsection (2)(A) of this section, and-for any dog declared potentially dangerous-with the provisions of YMC 6.20.141; provided, however, that within the discretion of the impounding authority, any such impounded dog or other animal may be humanely destroyed or otherwise disposed of; provided, further, that in the case of any horse, mule, cattle, hog or other stock animals that may be impounded when running at large within the city of Yakima, the impounding authority shall follow the procedure established by the laws of the state of Washington in RCW Title 16 relative to the care and sale of strays.
+Potentially dangerous dogs shall not be euthanized prior to the expiration of the ten-day period during which an owner may request a hearing contesting the potentially dangerous dog declaration.